WebSpruce/Calmska/README.md

 **<a href="https://appetize.io/app/b_dk7gkpbjoov2e7gwt34val33ke" target=”_blank” style="font-size: 20px; color:#99aab5 ;">ONLINE DEMO</a>**

 > [!IMPORTANT]
-> The app is available on android ONLY (tested on Android 12)
+> The app is available on android ONLY (tested on Android 12 and 13)

 (The app is currently hosted on a free server, so logging in might take a little longer.)